Eric Vaughn Show

 - Died March 16, 1994 in Dulzura, CA USA

 In ten seasons with the Padres, Show won exactly 100 games.
 He became a free agent after the 1990 season and signed with the Oakland Athletics.
-However, he struggled with the club, posting a career-high 5.92 ERA in 23 games with the A's.
+However, he struggled with the club, posting a career-high 5.92 ERA in 23 games with the A's in 1991.
 Prior to the 1992 season, he asked for his release, and he never played again.

 Away from the diamond, Show was remembered for his membership in the controversial, conservative John Birch Society.
 He also played the guitar and released an album of jazz music at one time.
 He was found dead in his bed at a drug rehabilitation center at age 37.